Chicken & Daikon Soup (Rice Cooker Recipe)

 Last week, I had the great pleasure of meeting tigerfish from teczcape when she came back to Singapore for a few days.
-Tigerfish recently published a cookbook, The Everything Rice Cooker Cookbook, and I was really lucky to receive a signed copy from her.
+Tigerfish recently published a cookbook, The Everything Rice Cooker Cookbook, and I was so happy to receive a signed copy from her.
 Prior to tigerfish’s cookbook, the only thing I know how to cook in the rice cooker is … rice!
 In this recipe, the rice cooker is successfully used to cook a hearty pot of Chinese chicken & daikon soup.

 Receive new recipes updates in your email box:

 This is a nourishing soup with cooling & qi-balancing” properties.
 Daikon, like luo han guo (monk’s fruit), is known to be beneficial for soothing a sore throat.
 It is also great for cleansing (detoxification).
 With the rice cooker acting like a slow cooker, the chicken meat was so tender it was practically falling off the bones.
 This recipe can be easily adapted by whatever equipment you use to cook soup – may it be a slow cooker, a normal soup pot on the stove, or keeping the soup warm for long hours in a thermal pot.